Equivariant localizing invariants of simple varieties: Introduction

 \subsection{Acknowledgements}

 First and foremost, I would like to thank Matthew Morrow for discussions, explanations and ideas without which this work would not have been carried out.
-I would further like to thank Adeel Khan, Vova Sosnilo, Matthias Wendt and Xinwen Zhu for helpful conversations about the results.
+I would further like to thank Brian Conrad for providing an amazing reference on projective cones in proper generality, to Vova Sosnilo for carefully discussing -- among other things -- the derived nilinvariance for quotients by any linearly reductive groups, and to Adeel Khan, Timo Richarz, Matthias Wendt and Xinwen Zhu for helpful conversations about the results.
+I would moreover like to thank the referee for the very useful comments.

 This work took place during my visit at Laboratoire de Mathématiques d’Orsay, funded by Erasmus+ staff mobility training, and at the Institute of Science and Technology Austria (ISTA) during my PhD.
 I was supported by the DOC Fellowship of the Austrian Academy of Sciences.